 6. Love and Other Drugs (2010)

-This lovely erotic rom-com stars Hathaway as a young woman, suffering from Parkison’s disease, who develops a relationship with a pharmaceutical sales representative played by Jake Gyllenhaal.
-Elegantly effortless and inspiringly affectionate, Hathaway’s performance is one of the best things about the movie, as she fits the role like a glove and together with Gyllenhaal, she forms one of the most memorable onscreen couples in recent times.
+This lovely erotic rom-com stars Hathaway as a young woman with Parkison’s disease who develops a relationship with a pharmaceutical sales representative played by Jake Gyllenhaal.
+Elegantly effortless and inspiringly affectionate, Hathaway’s performance is one of the best things about the movie, as she fits the role like a glove, and together with Gyllenhaal, she forms one of the most memorable onscreen couples in recent times.

 Read More: Best Marion Cotillard Movies

 Hathaway fiercely stood up to the daunting challenge of sharing the screen with the great Meryl Streep.
 In ‘The Devil Wears Prada,’ she plays an assistant to a highly powerful, influential fashion magazine editor, and though she is effortlessly subdued by Streep in scenes featuring both of them, Hathaway gives it her best and as she strives to get close to the genius of Streep and succeeds partly which still is saying a lot.
 ‘The Devil Wears Prada’ is an endearing comedy-drama turned into an exhilarating experience by its stupendous cast that also included Emily Blunt and Stanley Tucci.

 In Ang Lee’s heartwrenching cowboy romance, Hathaway plays Jake Gyllenhaal’s wife, and despite having very limited screen time, she makes us aware of her performance, delivering a performance with immense strength and power.
 As Lureen Twist, Hathaway is just so believably human, displaying astonishing vulnerability in an incredibly layered performance.
 Hathaway, at the time, was just 22, but the kind of maturity she brought to the role was truly astounding.

 3. The Intern (2015)